ligolang/ligo/gitlab-pages/docs/intro/ligo-intro.md

   - **PascaLIGO**, a syntax inspired by Pascal which provides an imperative developer experience.

-  - **ReasonLIGO**, a [ReasonML](https://reasonml.github.io/) inspired syntax
-    that builds on the strong points of OCaml.

-Let's define some LIGO contract in the four flavours above.
+Let's define some LIGO contract in the three flavours above.
 Do not worry if it is a little confusing at first; we will explain all the syntax in the upcoming sections of the documentation.